-We talked to Josh Seiberbein, Customer Guidance Manager at 2HEX about increase in demand for skateboards and here is what he said about it.
+Josh Seiberbein, Customer Guidance Manager at 2HEX tells us about the increase in demand for skateboards.

 First of all, how are you and your family doing in these COVID-19 times?